-The anti-online-dating camp will argue that apps encourage people to treat others like objects in a transaction; that it's superficial.
+The anti-online-dating camp argues that apps encourage people to treat others like objects in a transaction; that it's superficial.
 "People routinely lie about their height, their age, their weight, their income," said Klinenberg.
 "They put huge amounts of attention into their photograph—and for good reason.
 About 90% of online dating is about the quality of your picture."
-The transactional nature of dating apps has seeped into real life in a way that, experts argue, kills the romance that leads to love: "Dating apps have destroyed another important aspect of romance: civility and conversation, basic emotional intelligence, eye contact, being able to read someone's body language," said Zomorodi.
+The transactional nature of dating apps has seeped into real life in a way that, experts argue, kills the romance that leads to love: "Dating apps have destroyed another important aspect of romance: civility and conversation, basic emotional intelligence, eye contact, [and] being able to read someone's body language," said Zomorodi.

 We treat dates like commodities that can be replaced instead of fostering true connections.

 The argument that dating apps make romance less personable and more systematic isn't new, but data also suggests that online dating has high success rates, especially in marginalized communities: the handicapped, the LGBTQ+ community, and people over the age of 55.
 "A number of studies estimate that over 40% of relationships today come from meeting on a dating app, and over 70% of LGBTQI relationships do," argued Tom Jacques.
 "What about the people who don't have any other options, the people who are scared to go out, maybe they're not openly gay?